gred-adi/prism-validator/README.md

 ### 1. Prerequisites
 Before you begin, ensure you have the following installed:
   * **Python:** Version 3.9 or higher.
-  * **uv:** The fast Python package installer.
-If you don't have it, install it with:
+  * **uv:** A tool for managing Python environments and dependencies.
+Install it with **PowerShell** or **Terminal** on your system and run the following command:
     ```
-    pip install uv
+    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
     ```
   * **Git:** For cloning the repository.
-  * **Microsoft ODBC Driver for SQL Server:** This is a critical system-level requirement.
+  * **Microsoft ODBC Driver 18 for SQL Server:** This is a critical system-level requirement.
 The application cannot connect to the database without it.
 Download and install it from the official Microsoft website.

 ### 2. Setup Instructions